Mowje/hpka/README.md

 ## Introduction

-HPKA is an extension of the HTTP protocol that aims to authenticate users through public key authentication.
+HPKA (acronym for HTTP Public Key Authentication) is an extension of the HTTP protocol that aims to authenticate users through public key authentication.

 It has some features that are useful when you want to run a distributed, federated network.